stocker88/nextjswebsite/_posts/compoundinterest.md

 ---
 title: 'How To Be A Millionaire: The Science of Compound Interest'
-excerpt: 'If you save $10 a day in 10 year you will have $90,000.
-If you invest $10 a day in the stock market in 10 years you will have $2,000,000!
-Warren Buffett was hustling for pennies and at 11 years he launched his love for stock market investing when he bought his first stock...'
+excerpt: 'If you invest $1,000 a month it takes 4 years to reach $100,000.
+But it only takes 2 years to grow from $700,000 to $1,000,000!
+Eventually you will reach a point your money makes more money.'
-seoExcerpt: 'If you save $10 a day in 10 year you will have $90,000.
-If you invest $10 a day in the stock market in 10 years you will have $2,000,000!
-Warren Buffett was hustling for pennies and at 11 years he launched his love for stock market investing when he bought his first stock...'
+seoExcerpt: 'If you invest $1,000 a month it takes 4 years to reach $100,000.
+But it only takes 2 years to grow from $700,000 to $1,000,000!
+Eventually you will reach a point your money makes more money.'
 coverImage: '/assets/blog/millionnairescience/millionnairescience.jpg'
 date: '2023-12-02T05:35:07.322Z'
 author: